spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/backup-restore.md

 6. Confirm that your backup is in progress or completed.

-## Restore a workspace backup
+## Restore a Workspace Backup

-Restoring a workspace will restore the selected namespaces every cluster that is currently in the workspace to the same state from which the backup was created.
-The clusters being restored must be healthy and reachable, because the restore relies on access to the Kubernetes API.
+Restoring a workspace will restore the selected namespaces in every cluster that is currently in the workspace to the same state from which the backup was created.
+The clusters being restored must be healthy and reachable, because the restore process relies on access to the Kubernetes API.
 If you have deleted a cluster from the workspace, the deleted cluster will not be restored.